Glazzes/DevJourney/README.md

 ## Developer Journey Log

-I've decided to create some sort of a developer "diary" (on a weekly basis) where i can take notes of the awesome stuff i learn everyday related to the tech world as a way to track my progress.

-What i'm going to write of:
+Welcome to my developer journey!
+I've decided to create a log (on a weekly basis) where I'm gonna document my new programming findings, learing experiencies and progress towards becoming a professional software developer, once I reach this goal, I will keep writing of the same things but with a bran new different mindset.

+Things you can read about in this repo:
-- Things i'm learning
+- Things I'm currently learning
-- Thins i'm currently developing
+- Thins I'm currently developing
+- New programming concepts I've learnt
 - Coding books i'm reading

 Check out any week: